-Coronavirus (COVID-19) is severely transforming how we run our lives and our workplaces.
-Many people face a reduction in income or job loss altogether and will find it challenging to keep up with their student loans, mortgage payments, credit card bills, and other debts.
+The COVID-19 pandemic has transformed how we run our lives and our workplaces.
+Many people faced a reduction in income or job loss and found it difficult to keep up with student loan payments, mortgage bills, credit card debts, and other bills.

-In this article, you'll get information about various options that might be available to you if you're worried about falling behind in bill payments, as well as what you can do to try to protect your credit during this crisis.
+In this article, you'll get information about various options that might be available to you if you're worried about falling behind on certain payments because of COVID.

 As soon as you realize you'll have trouble making your next mortgage payment, call your loan servicer to learn what options might be available to you.
-You could be eligible for a forbearance, like under the CARES Act, or another form of short-term immediate mortgage relief, like a waiver of late fees.
-(If you’ve recently fallen behind on mortgage payments, or think you soon will, due to coronavirus, read How to Get Mortgage Payment Relief During the Coronavirus Outbreak.)
+You could be eligible for a forbearance, like a COVID-19 forbearance if you have a federally backed mortgage loan, or another form of short-term immediate mortgage relief, like a waiver of late fees.

-If you're behind in paying your property taxes, certain counties are declaring a moratorium on property tax foreclosures and tax sales.
+If you're behind in paying your property taxes, certain counties declared a moratorium on property tax foreclosures and tax sales.
 Call your county treasurer's office or look online to see if your area has a moratorium.

-If you need money to make ends meet, different lenders and the U.S. Small Business Administration (SBA) are offering loans to those affected by coronavirus.
+If you need money to make ends meet, different lenders and the U.S. Small Business Administration (SBA) are offering loans to those affected by COVID.

 Many phone and Internet providers, too, are waiving late fees and postponing shutoffs.
 Some providers are giving free Internet service to new customers or unlimited data to current customers for a limited amount of time, like 60 days.